MicrosoftDocs/customer-insights/ci-docs/data/search-filter-index.md

 For fast and optimized searches, add only fields with the following characteristics to the index:

- - **Low cardinality**: A small number of distinct values that repeat throughout database.
+ - **Low cardinality**: A small number of distinct values that repeat throughout your database.
  - **Short descriptive values**: One or two words that render nicely in a navigation tree.
  - Use the values within a field, and not the field name itself.
 For example, instead of the field name *Color*, add the values *Blue* or *Green* to the index.